Concussion

 Sport-Specific Biomechanics

 All of the different mechanisms may result in biochemical changes related to perfusion, energy demand, and utilization at the site of injury that are not well understood.
-At this time, it is unclear whether any experimental animal model or human studies on more severe brain-injured patients accurately reflect the pathophysiology of the typical mild traumatic alteration in brain function.
+It remains unclear whether any experimental animal model or human studies on more severe brain-injured patients accurately reflect the pathophysiology of the typical mild traumatic alteration in brain function.

 One study reported that the risk of sustaining a concussion was 4-5 times higher in patients who had at least 1 concussion in the past.
 Another study reported that athletes with a history of 3 or more previous concussions were 3-fold more likely to have a concussion than players who had no history of concussion.
 [16]